Have you been searching for experts in medical billing, Medicare or Medicaid

 or professional fee billing, clinical documentation, statistical sampling, medical

 or economic damages, health insurance or forensic accounting?

 Health Law Network may be your solution.

-Health Law Network professionals have conducted hundreds of audits and investigations, and we have provided expert testimony involving hundreds of hospitals, physicians and other healthcare providers nationwide, as well as for insurance carriers and government agencies.
-We have served in over 400 cases covering 43 states, and have testified as experts in federal and state courts in civil and criminal trials for plaintiffs and defendants.
+Health Law Network professionals have conducted hundreds of audits and investigations, and we have provided expert testimony involving medical claims by hospitals, physicians and other healthcare providers nationwide, for attorneys representing plaintiffs, defendants and government agencies.
+We have served in over 400 cases covering 43 states, and have testified as experts in federal and state courts in civil and criminal trials.

 Health Law Network provides experienced Medical Billing Experts, Reimbursement Experts, Certified Public Accountants, Certified Fraud Examiners, Forensic Accountants, Registered Nurses, Certified Valuation Analysts, Board Certified Physicians, Statisticians, Credentialed Coding Experts, and Medical Record & Health Information Management Professionals.
 We work with Healthcare Providers and Attorneys nationwide seeking independent investigations, advice by industry professionals, or expert reports and testimony.

 HLN's founder, Lamar Blount, CPA/CFF, FHFMA, is the co-author of the American Medical Association's second and third edition Mastering the Reimbursement Processbooks.
 He has served as independent arbitrator for the AHLA Alternative Dispute Resolution Service and has 30+ years of nationwide consulting experience in healthcare financial management, medical billing and reimbursement.

 The United States 11th Circuit Court of Appeals opinion in Showan v.
 Krispy Kreme personal injury case (No. 17-15547 issued April 29, 2019) stated,